Donno1994/TapWallet/README.md

 There are still several bugs.
 If you want to help, you can test this wallet (on testnet) and tell me your experience.

-For further information read my medium article https://medium.com/@BR_Robin/basic-taproot-wallet-with-script-path-spend-c41f3f648a5a
+To use this wallet, download this repository, enter TapWallet directory and run "python tapwallet.py" For further information read my medium article https://medium.com/@BR_Robin/basic-taproot-wallet-with-script-path-spend-c41f3f648a5a